 No matter how skilled swimmers your children are, beach accidents can happen anytime.
 It is highly recommended that everyone, or at least your children wear life jackets when they enter or are near the ocean.
 Sudden currents and wave changes can cause a person to lose their balance, even if the water is shallow, so they must be well-protected at all times.

 Aside from wearing sunscreen, it is also vital that everyone is dressed appropriately.
 Dress your little ones with modest beachwear or use long-sleeved rash guards to help prevent heat-related ailments.
 Ensure your kids wear appropriate footwear to protect their feet from harmful elements when walking on hot sand.
-If you’re taking a baby with you, make sure they wear comfortable cotton clothes covering their arms and legs.
+If you’re taking a baby with you, make sure they wear comfortable cotton clothes covering their arms and legs or baby swimwear.
 Remember to bring a hat and eyeglasses to protect your baby’s face, eyes, and neck.

 Avoid drinking alcohol